thenativeweb/eventsourcingdb-client-javascript/README.md

 If you need to abort observing use `break` or `return` within the `await for` loop.
 However, this only works if there is currently an iteration going on.

-To abort observing independently of that, hand over an abort signal as third parameter when calling `observeEvents`, and abort the appropriate `AbortController`:
+To abort observing independently of that, hand over an abort signal as third argument when calling `observeEvents`, and abort the appropriate `AbortController`:

 ```typescript
 const controller = new AbortController();